 - Trips and visits including field work and university and museum visits and lectures

 - Regularly updated VLE and use of online resources

-Students studying Science subject at A Level have the opportunity to become involved in a range of extra-curricular activities that would look favourable on any applications to study medicine:
+Students studying Science at Advanced Level have the opportunity to become involved in a range of extra-curricular activities that would look favourable on any applications to study medicine:

 - Nuffield projects